alryaz/hass-component-yandex-smart-home/README.md

 API authorization endpoint | https://[YOUR HOME ASSISTANT URL:PORT]/auth/authorize
 Token Endpoint | https://[YOUR HOME ASSISTANT URL:PORT]/auth/token
 Refreshing an Access Token | https://[YOUR HOME ASSISTANT URL:PORT]/auth/token

+### Diagnostics mode
+Diagnostics mode can only be enabled using YAML configuration by adding `diagnostics_mode: true` to `yandex_smart_home` domain configuration.
+This mode allows unauthorized requests to be processed.
+This is technically an alternative to requesting devices via Yandex' own testing interface, however it also allows to craft custom requests offline. **DO NOT ENABLE THIS MODE IN PRODUCTION ENVIRONMENT!**

+Upon enabling, a persistent notification will appear with a list of supported URLs.
+All of the provided URLs will open in a new tab.
+Using a JSON-formatting extension is recommended.

 ### Supported HomeAssistant domains
 _This is a work-in-progress summary, there are more features to mention_